oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/5-create-emp-type-wf.md

 ## Task 3: Add Inputs for Employment Type Workflow

-In this lab, you explore various aspects of workflow data using the example of a Employee Onboarding application that you are building.
-You will focus on understanding parameters, variables, activity variables, and additional data.

-Referring to the flow chart in Lab 1, illustrating the business logic, the onboarding process begins with the HR Staff submitting New Hire details to the system, which initiates the workflow.

-The inputs to the workflow will be the New Employee details.
+In this task, you will configure the inputs to the workflow — the new employee’s details.
 In workflow terminology, these are called **Workflow Parameters**.

 1. To create Workflow Parameters, right-click **Employment Type Workflow** Workflow and select **Create Parameter**.